gardusig/road2senior/preparation/README.md

    - User experience: How easy will it be for users to use your system?
    - Extensibility: How easy will it be to add new features to your system in the future?

-Few guides:

-- Understand the project idea and look at it as a user
-- Ask clarifying questions with more details and remove ambiguity
-- Define which data should be stored
-- Think about how you would organize their storage
-- Understand data flow and define APIs to access them
-- Draw a few boxes with a general flow from the UI request to the response
-- Estimate resource usage and investigate where is the bottleneck
-- Discussions may touch:
-  - Security
-  - Deployment
-  - Automation
-  - Maintenance
-  - Metrics collection
-    - Alarms

 ## Ask at the end

 By the end of each interview, you are expected to have around 5 minutes to ask a few questions to the interviewer.
 It's an opportunity to clarify if you actually likes the company and maybe show interest through an unexpected curiosity.